List of Emmerdale characters introduced in 2007: Arthur Thomas

-Arthur Thomas (also Doland) is the son of Ashley Thomas (John Middleton) and Laurel Thomas (Charlotte Bellamy).
+Arthur Thomas (also Doland) is the son of Ashley (John Middleton) and Laurel Thomas (Charlotte Bellamy).
 He has appeared since 26 August 2007.

 Born in August 2007, Arthur is the biological son of Ashley and Laurel.
 However, an accidental baby-swap sees him being given to Greg (Shaun Prendergast) and Melanie Doland (Caroline Strong), who gives birth nearby on the same day.
 Their biological son, Daniel Doland, dies of cot death in February 2008.
 Laurel's mother Hilary Potts (Paula Wilcox) soon starts to think that Arthur is not Greg and Melanie's son, and eventually DNA tests prove this.
 After a court decision, Arthur is handed over to Ashley and Laurel in June 2008.
 Arthur then refuses to eat and Melanie comes round and helps out.
 Eventually, Laurel bonds with Arthur, and Greg and Melanie leave the village.
 Arthur is last seen in December 2009 after Laurel believes that Sally Spode (Siân Reeves) has abducted him but is humiliated when he turns up with her and Ashley having gone out for a trip.
 Off-screen, he leaves with Laurel and Ashley's daughter Gabby Thomas to Hilary's house although Gabby later returns.
 Arthur returns to the village with Laurel and she and Ashley reconcile after Sally is arrested.